Courses related to mental health research

 The goal of VR is to embed the users in a potentially complex virtual environment while ensuring that they are able to react as if this environment were real.
 The course provides a human perception-action background and describes the key programming techniques for achieving efficient VR applications.

-This PhD course, which starts for the first time in spring 2025, aims to provide fundamental training on translational psychiatric research, emphasiing neurobiological mechanisms of various psychiatric disorders.
+This PhD course, offered for the first time in spring 2025 and scheduled for a second session in Lausanne on May 7, 2026, aims to provide fundamental training on translational psychiatric research, emphasising neurobiological mechanisms of various psychiatric disorders.
 The course consists of five modules (Autism, Schizophrenia and Psychotic Disorders, PTSD, Anxiety and Mood Disorders) plus an introductory module, each structured into three levels—clinical, cerebral, and synaptic—taught by Synapsy-affiliated experts.

 Additional courses covering Neuroscience at EPFL can be found here.